Aiven-Labs/the-5-types-of-database/README.md

 the slides is [slides.pdf](slides.pdf).
 This version of the talk is aimed at 30 minutes or less.

-[slides-long.ty](slides-long.typ) is a longer version of the talk, which also mentions transactions and OLTP/OLAP.
+[slides-long.typ](slides-long.typ) is a longer version of the talk, which also mentions transactions and OLTP/OLAP.

-[Notes](notes.md) are the notes I made when writing the talk.
+[notes.md](notes.md) are the notes I made when writing the talk.
+They're not really useful to anyone else at the moment.

 ## Creating the slides